shuklak13/Statistics/notes/DataSciencePipeline.md

             * they use SparkSQL's "Catalyst" optimizer, making them more space and time efficient than RDDs (though at the sacrifice of not having access to lower-level operations)
             * [this page](https://databricks.com/blog/2015/02/17/introducing-dataframes-in-spark-for-large-scale-data-science.html) has some examples on how to use DataFrame operations
         * the rows of DataFrames are untyped, while the rows of Datasets are strongly-typed
-            * note that Python and R can only use DataFrames, while Java can only use Datasets; Scala can ue both
+            * note that Python and R can only use DataFrames, while Java can only use Datasets; Scala can use both
     * RDDs, DataFrames, and Datasets can be converted to each other easily
 * 2 Types of Shared Variables - in order to allow data to be used by all nodes with minimal performance penalties, we impose some usage limitations
     * Broadcast Variables: read-only variable, cached on each node